caprice-j/ggbash/README.md

 1.  **Better EDA experience.** Provide blazingly fast way to do Exploratory Data Analysis.

-    -   less typing by Column Index Match, Partial Prefix Match, and Predefined Precedence.
+    -   less typing by Partial Prefix Match and Precedence.

-    -   casualy save plots with Pipe Operator, Auto-generated Filenames, and other features.
+    -   casualy save plots with Pipe Operator and Auto-generated Filenames.

 2.  **Intuitive finalization (to be implemented).** Make it less stressful to finalize your plots.